ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: ProveRAG Methodology

-For these attributes, we ask the LLM to provide a value: True Positive (TP) - indicating accurate prediction, False Positive (FP) - indicating the detection of hallucination, or False Negative (FN) - indicating failed retrieval given the response and the evidence (from NVD+CWE+hyperlinks).
-Next, the LLM is asked to provide a rationale for the selected value, and finally the provenance attribute where the LLM is tasked to show evidence for its response.
+As can be seen, the LLM is tasked with providing responses for three \underline{attributes}, and those attributes are: \textit{value}, \textit{rationale}, and \textit{provenance}.
+The complete prompts for these attributes are provided in the Appendix\ref{appendix: eval_prompts}.
+For these attributes, we ask the LLM to provide a \textit{value}: True Positive (TP) - indicating accurate prediction, False Positive (FP) - indicating the detection of hallucination, or False Negative (FN) - indicating failed retrieval given the response and the evidence (from NVD+CWE+hyperlinks).
+Next, the LLM is asked to provide a \textit{rationale} for the selected \textit{value}, and finally the \textit{provenance} attribute where the LLM is tasked to show evidence for its response.
+Note that for provenance, the document chunking technique is utilized as we need the actual information from reputable sources (not the LLM-generated summaries).

-To answer RQ3, for each exploitation and mitigation response separately, we retrieve the top-10 chunks from the NVD, CWE, and hyperlinks with respect to the CVE-ID as evidence (see Figure \ref{fig:rag_techniques}'s Evaluation Query), and we compare them with the response using the \textit{Eval.
+In addition, we ensure that the LLM for ProveRAG do not miss any essential information when finding evidence by utilizing almost the entire context window (128,000 tokens) for provenance.
+Therefore, for each exploitation and mitigation response separately, we retrieve the top-10 chunks from the NVD, CWE, and hyperlinks with respect to the CVE-ID as evidence, and we compare them with the response using the \textit{Eval.
 LLM}.
-It is worth noting that we do not integrate the use of memory when querying the LLM.
-Instead, all prompts are submitted in a single batch, without any retention of context between queries.
+All prompts are submitted in a single batch, without any retention of memory between queries.